Generalizability of Adversarial Robustness Under Distribution Shifts

 Machine Learning Researcher at Qualcomm AI Research, Amsterdam, Netherlands

 I am a machine learning researcher at Qualcomm AI Research in Amsterdam, Netherlands.
 I obtained my Ph.D. in Electrical and Computer Engineering from KAUST in Saudi Arabia advised by Prof. Bernard Ghanem.
 I also obtained my M.Sc degree in Electrical Engineering from KAUST, and my undergraduate degree in Electrical Engineering from Kuwait University.
-I am interested in domain shifts and LLM safety and how to combat them with test-time adaptation and continual learning.
+I am interested in domain shifts, LLM safety, and how to combat them with test-time adaptation and continual learning.
+I helped co-organizing the first workshop on Test-Time Adaptation at CVPR2024!